The Santa Fe Opera

 Three months later David has won the special election.
 He returns to his church to say goodbye.
 Michele offers a curious prayer about forgiveness for husbands who betray their wives.

 1990.
 David and Sheila, now husband and wife, host a reception at the Governor’s Mansion.
 They meet various guests, among them is Jacob, a young Black preacher from a struggling urban community.
-He complains that his community is misrepresented, but David holds fast to his party line: cracking down on crack and on the areas it affects.
-Sheila extemporizes a speech about God’s compassion and privately excoriates David for the change in his heart and views.
-David immediately shuttles her away.
+He complains that his community is misunderstood, while David holds fast to the belief that cracking down on crack and on the areas it affects is the best policy.
+Sheila extemporizes a speech about God’s compassion and privately excoriates David for what she sees as the change in his heart and views.
+Sheila feigns a headache and retires for the evening.

-Shannon, Sheila’s daughter, has brought her friend Dierdre home from college.
-The dinner conversation with Sheila and David so manifests the tension between progressive Shannon and her more staid stepfather that the girls take their meal upstairs.
+Shannon, Sheila’s daughter, has brought her friend Deirdre home from college.
+The dinner conversation with Sheila and David so manifests the tension between idealistic Shannon and her more staid stepfather that the girls take their meal upstairs.
 In the morning Shannon offers encouragement to her mother.
 Sheila makes a generous gift to the Women’s Shelter and goes there to offer her services as a group leader.
 There she meets Michele, who is there as legal counsel.
-Though no forgiveness is sought nor offered, the two seem almost relieved to see each other.
+Though forgiveness is neither sought nor offered, the two seem almost relieved to see each other.

 Michael Mayes